srsaurav0/Inventory-Management-Django/README.md

 ### Log In as User
 1. Log out from the admin account and log in as an user with username and password.
 2. To create a new user account, a user can visit page `http://localhost:8000` and sign in.
 A user can't sign in until his/her staff status is approved.
+3. A user can log in from the admin login page which is `http://localhost:8000/admin/`.
-3. After logging in, the user can view, edit or add only in the accommodation table that are uploaded by him.
+4. After logging in, the user can view, edit or add only in the accommodation table that are uploaded by him.
 This condition is handled inside `admin.py` file.

+### Viewing Property and Adding Images in Accommodation
+1. First log in as user from `http://localhost:8000/admin/`.
+2. Now a user can see all the accommodations uploaded by that user only.
+Selecet any accomodation to view the property and add images.
+3. Navigate to the bottom portion of the page to find a field named **ACCOMMODATION IMAGES**.
+Initially there is only one option to upload an image.
+But the user can click the button **Add another Accommodation image** to add more images.
+4. Click the **SAVE** button and then the images will be added.
+Additionally, urls will be generated for those images and saved inside the `Images` field.

  ---